-Gears 5, deceptively, is the sixth entry in the Gears of War series, though it is the first one to drop “of War” from the name.
-The Gears of War series has long been full of excellent single-player as well as cooperative RPGs, and Gears 5 is no exception.
+Gears 5, deceptively, is the sixth entry in the Gears of War series, and it is the first one to drop “of War” from the name.
+The Gears of War series has been full of excellent single-player for a long time, as well as cooperative RPGs, and Gears 5 is no exception.

-Gears 5 focuses on two things: a woman names Kait, and a race of creatures called Locust.
-Kait is an outsider who is descended from the Locust, and through the events of the story, she finds out more about her family, her connection to the Locust, and the Swarm.
+Gears 5 focuses on two things: a woman named Kait, and a race of creatures called Locust.
+Kait, an outsider, is a descendant of the Locust, and through the events of the story, she finds out more about her family, her connection to the Locust, and the Swarm.

-While a character called JD Fenix has been the main focus in previous games, the developers intentionally chose focus on Kait for Gears 5.
-However, he is still present in the story and appears to help Kait along throughout.
+While a character called JD Fenix has been the main focus in previous games, the developers intentionally chose to focus on Kait for Gears 5.
+Nevertheless, he is still present in the story and appears to help Kait throughout.

 All in all, Gears 5 is a very StarCraft-meets-Halo-style game that combines aspects of sci-fi with the tactics of a third-person shooter.
 Fans of the Gears series and newcomers alike will find the game enjoyable.

 - Genre: RPG (TPS)